 The next step is to download the Vertipaq Analyzer file using DAX Studio from within Power BI workbook.
 Launch DAX Studio by clicking on External Tools tab (#1 below) in the menu and then on DAX Studio (#2 below).
 If you don’t have DAX Studio or the External Tools tab, read the articles I linked above.

 In DAX Studio click on the Advanced tab (#1 below) in the menu and then on Export Metrics (#2 below).

 Save the Vertipaq Analyzer file to your folder as shown below.

 Now you can close your Power BI workbook.

-Identify the Unused Columns in the Data Model
+Identify Unused Columns in the Power BI Data Model

 Open the Power BI Cleaner tool workbook.
 You might see a message as shown depending on how old your workbook is.
 If you see it you should ignore it and move to the next step.